ericphanson/ModularIndices.jl/README.md

 and is able to index into collections `A` which are indexable and use `Base.to_indices` to process the indices (which I think mostly are `AbstractArray`'s).
 For example, `A` could be an `Array`, `OffsetArray`, `SubArray`, `StaticArray`, etc.

-This package should possibly be called `PeriodicIndicies.jl` and `Mod` renamed to `Periodic` or similar.
+This package should possibly be called `PeriodicIndices.jl` and `Mod` renamed to `Periodic` or similar.

 This is similar to [FFTViews.jl](https://github.com/JuliaArrays/FFTViews.jl), but instead of constructing a periodic view type into an array, it provides an indexing object.